 You may notice these pains more when you're nursing your baby, since breastfeeding releases chemicals in your body that cause your uterus to tighten.
 You can put a heating pad on your belly or ask your doctor if it's OK to take an over-the-counter pain reliever.

 You may have trouble pooping after you give birth.
 This is often a side effect of the pain meds you got during delivery.
 If you had an episiotomy, you may also be afraid that moving your bowels will damage your stitches.

 To ease constipation, drink plenty of water and eat foods that have a lot of fiber.
 Ask your doctor if you should try a stool softener.

 If you get hemorrhoids (swollen veins in your bottom) after delivery, try applying witch hazel to ease pain and itching.

 Or you might have the opposite problem.
 The muscles and tissue in your rectum can be stretched or torn during childbirth, so you could leak gas and poop.
 Hemorrhoids that come out of your anal opening can also make it easier for poop to escape.
 It usually gets better within a few months after delivery.

 Depending on what's causing it, your doctor may prescribe medication to control diarrhea or gas.
 Watch what you eat: Dairy, gluten, or fatty foods and artificial sweeteners can cause diarrhea for some people.
 Kegel exercises, where you tighten your pelvic muscles as if you're stopping your pee mid-stream, can help, too.

-Vaginal delivery stretches out your bladder and can cause nerve and muscle damage for a short time.
+Vaginal delivery stretches out your urethra and can cause nerve and muscle damage for a short time.
 That can make it hard to go to the bathroom even when you feel the urge.